 ~/.python_history), so it even persists between sessions.

-Terrific, we can do some math in Python already, and we can even access previous results and commands.
+Terrific!
+We can do some math in Python and even access previous results and commands.
 But it would be even more awesome if we could store the results of our calculations.
-Python allows us to define variables exactly for that purpose, which is the subject of our next lesson.
+Python allows us to define variables precisely for that purpose, which is the subject of our next lesson.